ComputeCanada/dhsi-coding-fundamentals-2018/README.md

 ## Reading Material

-[This is the 2017 Coursepak link.
-Need the 2018 link from Dan.
-Update entire section once available.]

 The main book for our course is called *Think Python: How to Think Like a Computer Scientist* by Allen B. Downey.
 We're using the 2nd Edition, as it was updated for version 3.x of Python.
 There are four places you can get this book:

-  1. Via the coursepak provided by DHSI [here](http://dhsi.org/content/2017Curriculum/4.%20Fundamentals%20of%20Programming:Coding%20for%20Human(s%7Cists).pdf ).
+  1. Via the coursepak provided by DHSI [here](http://dhsi.org/content/2018Curriculum/30.%20Fundamentals%20of%20Programming:Coding%20for%20Human(s%7Cists).pdf ).
 You can download the coursepak as a PDF and use it on your computer, you can print it yourself, or you can ask the UVic Bookstore to print you a copy.

   2. Via the book publisher's website [HERE](http://greenteapress.com/thinkpython2/thinkpython2.pdf ).
 The PDF or ePub versions can be downloaded for free and used on your computer or printed if you'd like.